TT159/Machine-Learning-KNN-Classification/README.md

 - (d) K Perform LOOCV on the training set and plot the average LOOCV CCR (vertical axis) as a function of k (horizontal axis) for k = 1, 3, 5, 7, 9, 11.
 Compute and report the smallest value of k for which the LOOCV CCR is maximum (among the 6 choices).
 Print and include the figure of the plot in your HW-report.
-Comment on how what you observe relates to what you learned in class.
+Comment on how what you observe relates to what you learned in class.</br>

+We next look at the classical handwritten digit recognition problem.
+The dataset is provided in data mnist train.mat and data mnist test.mat.
+Each data point represents a 28 × 28 grayscale image for hand written digits from 0 to 9.
+To visualize this data, for example, the 200-th training image, you can use imshow(reshape(X train(200,:), 28,28)’).
+(e) [8pts] K Apply a 1-Nearest Neighbor classifier to this dataset (treat images as vectors of dimension 282 and use Euclidean distance between two vectors to measure the distance between two images).
+Compute and report the test CCR and the confusion matrix in your HW-report.
+Hint: The dataset is large.
+You can improve time efficiency by breaking up computations into batches.